-As we are embarking on the 4th Industrial Revolution we find the lines between the human worker and Digital Worker blurring further and further.
-With the advent of AI-based technologies such as Alexa in our homes, Tesla autopilot in our cars, and Robotic Process Automation (RPA) in our work life—digital helpers are here to stay and for a good reason, as “they” help humans achieve a better quality of life and work.
+As we are embarking on the Fourth Industrial Revolution, we find the lines between the human worker and Digital Worker blurring further and further.
+With the advent of artificial intelligence (AI)-based technologies such as Alexa in our homes, Tesla autopilot in our cars, and Robotic Process Automation (RPA) in our work life, digital helpers are here to stay — and for good reason, as they help humans achieve a better quality of life and work.

-Attended automation is deployed on the workers desktop and increases worker productivity, while unattended automation is deployed remotely and has better scalability.
-In a call center example, the customer service agent is the “central processing unit” as shown on the left in the diagram below.
+Attended automation is deployed on the worker's desktop and increases worker productivity, while unattended automation is deployed remotely and has better scalability.
+In a call center, for example, the customer service agent is the “central processing unit,” as shown on the left in the diagram below.
 All processes must go through this person, who can become a bottleneck.
 (Some euphemistically call this a “swivel chair interface.”)

-Automating many of those processes, as on the right, below, will free up the agent to do more high-value support service.
-As a result, they will be a much more effective employee, both from a customer satisfaction as well as a bottom-line perspective.
+Automating many of those processes, as shown on the right below, will free the agent to do more high-value support service.
+As a result, he or she will be a much more effective employee, from both a customer satisfaction standpoint and a bottom-line perspective.

 The diagram below outlines the three key types of automation that Automation Anywhere offers for enterprises to improve their processes.
 Stitched together, they form the hybrid RPA workplace model.

 Let’s talk about the use cases where attended automation can be helpful, from the simple ones to progressively more complicated ones.
-These use cases include exception handling, document verification, on-demand data processing, and virtual assistant.
-(Note: In the next installment of the attended automation blog, we will discuss the Automation Anywhere features that handle these use cases.)
+These use cases include exception handling, document verification, on-demand data processing, and virtual assistants.

-A bot is deployed to processes daily orders and creates a final report.
+For example, a bot is deployed to processes daily orders and creates a final report.
 If the database is down or inaccessible for some reason, the user can be immediately notified.
-This will allow the user to report and resolve the problem immediately, so his report creation is not delayed.
+This will allow the user to report and resolve the problem immediately, so his or her report creation is not delayed.

 Here are some other examples: